-Chin proportionality can be a significant factor in balancing one's facial appearance.
-Whether you feel that your chin is too small, too large, or simply not the right shape, a chin augmentation can solve the issue of imbalance by providing you with a chin that is properly defined and in harmony with the rest of your features.BOOK NOWBOOK CONSULTATION
+A proportionate chin can be a significant factor in balancing one's facial appearance.
+Whether you feel your chin is too small, too large, or simply not the right shape, a chin augmentation can solve the issue.
+It can correct the facial imbalance by providing you with a chin that is properly defined and in harmony with the rest of your features.BOOK NOWBOOK CONSULTATION

-The surgery is performed in our on-site surgical suite under sedation, by Dr. Rice, a board-certified facial plastic surgeon with thousands of hours of experience and an impeccable record of happy and satisfied patients.
+The surgery is performed in our on-site surgical suite under sedation by Dr. Rice, a board-certified facial plastic surgeon with thousands of hours of experience and an impeccable record of happy and satisfied patients.

 You can expect the majority of swelling to subside after three weeks, but the final portion of swelling typically dissipates over the next three months or so after chin surgery.

 We pride ourselves on prepping our patients on what to expect and how best to recover from surgery with minimal discomfort.
 Rest assured that we will advise you every step of the way to get you back to normal day-to-day activities as quickly as possible.

 All swelling should subside within three months, allowing you to see your final results.
 Your chin implant results will be permanent.
 The implant is designed to last a lifetime, so the material will not wear down over time, and your results are forever.
 That said, should you ever become dissatisfied with your implant, it can also be removed at any time.

 Chin augmentation is a very satisfying procedure for patients.
 The results are both dramatic and permanent, and the procedure often leaves patients with the difference they want.
 The nature of the surgery can cause prolonged swelling and a lengthy recovery, but we encourage our clients to remain patient because the results will be worth it.